microsoft/vscode-docs/docs/extensions/language-support.md

 ## Possible Actions on Errors or Warnings

-Provide users with possible actions right next to an error or warning.
-If actions are available for a light bulb appears next to the error or warning.
-When the user clicks the light bulb a list of available code actions is presented.
+Provide the user with possible corrective actions right next to an error or warning.
+If actions are available, a light bulb appears next to the error or warning.
+When the user clicks the light bulb, a list of available code actions is presented.

 ![Type Hover](images/language-support/quick-fixes.gif)